xjunko/nhentai-downloader-v/README.md

 # nhentai-vlang
 NHentai downloader in vlang but with concurency

-## Disclaimer
-this shit doesnt have rate limiter so if you download something like 177013 <br/>
-which have 200 something pages, its gonna fail cuz 429'd. <br/>
-works really well tho if the pages is < 50

 ## How to use
 * Compile the code if you havent with:
 ```